Summary

 Letting partners know you have gonorrhoea

-It is important to let your sexual partner or partners know that you have gonorrhoea.
+It is important to let your sexual partner or partners know that you have been diagnosed with gonorrhoea.
 Most people will appreciate being told they may have an infection and it is an important step in preventing further infection in the community.
 If your partner is treated it will also prevent you from getting the infection again.

-You can also anonymously notify your sexual partners of the need to get tested and treated for gonorrhoea via the Let Them Know website if you feel unable to speak to them personally.
+You can anonymously notify your sexual partners of the need to get tested and treated for gonorrhoea via the Let Them Know website if you feel unable to speak to them personally.

-There are also nurses (called partner notification officers) who can help you anonymously notify your partners.
+There are also nurses (called partner notification officers) at the Department of Health who can help you anonymously notify your partners.
 They can be contacted on (03) 9096 3367.

 Reducing gonorrhoea transmission